DevonDeRaad/phil.dicaeum.rad/readme.md

 # The following repository holds all data and code for the manuscript:
-Reconstructing the true evolutionary history of the Buzzing Flowerpecker (*Dicaeum hypoleucum*) despite extensive incomplete lineage sorting and ongoing gene flow.
+Rapid divergence with gene flow creates intractable nodes in the tree of life: An empirical demonstration in the Buzzing Flowerpecker (*Dicaeum hypoleucum*)
 - Lead author: Devon DeRaad (devonderaad@gmail.com)

 ### Data availability